BZIvanov/Learning-Node.js/README.md

 ## Specifics

 - If we require one file twice or more, every next time we will be getting the result from the first require usage.
 This is because node.js is checking if the file was already required and it is caching it after the first time and returning from the cache every next time.
 You can check this, if you debug and step into the process of requiring and will be able to see the check for already cached required files.

+- exports vs module.exports - they are basically the same, because they point to the same object, but if we assign new value to exports instead of adding new property to the object we will break the reference to the object and exports and module.exports will become different things.
+So in general it is better to always just use module.exports to avoid any confusion.